-I’m concerned about the chemicals found in powdered rooting hormone and how it might affect my family’s health, so I’ve done some research and found 6 ways to make your own natural rooting hormone.
+I’m concerned about the chemicals found in commercial rooting hormones and how it might affect my family’s health, so I’ve done some research and found 7 ways to make natural homemade rooting hormone.
+Read on to learn more!

-Rooting hormone acts as a catalyst for the new roots and protects the cuttings from fungus and disease that may have been introduced during the cutting process.
+Rooting hormone acts as a catalyst for root growth and protects the cuttings from fungus and diseases that may have been introduced during the cutting process.

 The key is to choose something that will retain water and not be too dense for the newly sprouting roots.

 #2 Use Apple Cider Vinegar – ACV has over 30 trace elements that are beneficial to plant growth.
-Go lightly though, because vinegar is also a good weed killer.
-All you need to do is mix 3 teaspoons of apple cider vinegar into 1 gallon of water and dip your cutting in it then transfer them to the rooting medium.
+Go lightly though because vinegar is also a good weed killer.
+All you need to do is mix 3 teaspoons of apple cider vinegar into 1 gallon of water and dip your cuttings in it then transfer them to the rooting medium.

 #4 Honey is also naturally anti-bacterial and will benefit your new cuttings.
 To make a honey rooting hormone, take a few simple steps:

-c.) let the mixture cool and place it in a covered container (like a canning jar).
+c.)
+Let the mixture cool and place it in a covered container (like a canning jar).
 Store your honey rooting hormone away from the light.
 It will last about 2 weeks.
-To use: dip cuttings in the solution then pot up as usual.

 To use: dip the cuttings in the solution then pot them up as usual.